Norwood Hospital sets up tent outside emergency room for coronavirus testing

 Those who are at higher risk of contracting COVID-19 are older adults and those with serious chronic medical conditions like heart disease, diabetes and lung disease, according to the Centers for Disease Control and Prevention.

-Residents are asked to continue to monitor updates by visiting the Massachusetts Department of Public Health (DPH) website at https://www.mass.gov/resource/information-on-the-outbreak-of-coronavirus-disease-2019-covid-19.
+Residents are asked to continue to monitor updates by visiting the Massachusetts Department of Public Health website at www.mass.gov/resource/information-on-the-outbreak-of-coronavirus-disease-2019-covid-19.